-COURSE NUMBER COURSE NAME CREDIT HOURS PRE-REQUISITES CO-REQUISITES PSYH 06202 COURSE DESCRIPTION Psychology of the Athlete This course is a detailed study of stress, with focus on approaches training, and review of current re to knowledge, g - RMET 05101 Research Methodology 3 N/A N/A COURSE DESCRIPTION In this course, students learn to evaluate the scientific/clinical literature for validity of scientific findings as well as for clinical significance.
+COURSE COURSE NAME CREDIT PRE-REQUISITES CO-REQUISITES NUMBER HOURS N/A N/A PSYH 06202 3 Psychology of the Athlete COURSE This course is a detailed study of the psychological and emotional aspects of competition and its social DESCRIPTION stress, with focus on approaches to knowledge, goal setting, stress management, psychological skills training, and review of current research.
+N/A N/A RMET 05101 Research Methodology 3 COURSE In this course, students learn to evaluate the scientific/clinical literature for validity of scientific findings as well as for clinical significance.
 Students will also learn how to identify a research problem, search and review the literature, design an experiment, collect and analyze data.

-SPSR 08101 COURSE DESCRIPTION Clinical Internship6All didactic courseworkN/AThis internship is a 180-hour experience designed to provide advanced training under the direct supervision of a licensed health care professional or other appropriate professionals.
+SPSR 08101 COURSE DESCRIPTION Clinical Internship

+This internship is a 180-hour experience designed to provide advanced training under the direct supervision of a licensed health care professional or other appropriate professionals.
 The student will be working in a setting approved by the University as qualified to offer specific instruction in areas of sports science and rehabilitation.
 Such internships may emphasize exercise programming, risk factors, health appraisal, fitness testing, injury prevention, emergency care, nutrition, weight management, electrocardiography, or other pertinent experience.
 Students may establish an internship at sites distant from the campus, but all selections are subject to final approval by Logan University.
-Master of Science Sports Science and Rehabilitation Spring and Summer 2020 ANAT 06201 Anatomy of Human Motion 3 N/A ANAT 062L1 Anatomy of Human